 The profiling process requires a deep understanding of the FHIR specification, which can complicate FHIR adoption.
+Incorporating a FHIR facade can simplify this process by providing a more intuitive interface for FHIR profile management.
 If you want to create custom FHIR profiles or need help with FHIR implementation, our team of FHIR Business Analysts can help you fill in that skill gap.
 Contact us to discuss your project and how we can help.

 What are FHIR profiling tools?